 5. Minimize Reprimanding

 The more you reprimand the more your students will have a chance to get used to this and the desired effect will be dimmed.
-Think about it: if a teacher is constantly yelling at his or her students, the students will likely adapt to this mode of communication and words -- or their tone delivered -- will no longer carry as much weight.
+Think about it: if a teacher is constantly yelling at their students, the students will likely adapt to this mode of communication and the words -- or tone -- will no longer carry as much weight.

 Discipline action should always be the last resort.
 Consult a well-respected teacher or even the principal of your school before carrying out any discipline.
 Discipline is something that can vary widely from culture to culture, so it is very important that you follow all cultural norms should disciplining a student be necessary.
 In most cases, because of your limited experience in the classroom, you will want to delegate this responsibility to someone higher up the chain of command at your school.